Timing and Color Characteristics of Accretion in the Active and Passive Quiescent States of A0620-00

 WASP Observations of the Short-Term Variability in the X-ray Black Hole Binary A0620-00

 It is well known that the variability of the accretion flow of black holes can be used to probe the black hole’s properties.
-In my first-year summer of undergrad, I worked with Prof. Charles Bailyn to examine the short-term variability of the non-stellar emission from A0620-00.
+In my first-year summer of undergrad, I worked with Charles Bailyn to examine the short-term variability of the non-stellar emission from A0620-00.
 Minute-timescale variability remains unexplored for all wavelength regimes in A0620-00, and for quiescent black hole binaries more generally.
 We found that there appears to be quasi-periodic variability on timescales of 30-40 minutes at orbital phases 0.4 < θ < 0.7, but not θ < 0.4.
 Understanding this dependence on phase will yield insights into quiescent black holes and how mass is accreted in this specific system.

 Immune Response and Microbiota Profiles during Coinfection with Plasmodium vivax and Soil-Transmitted Helminths

 Malaria is a significant health issue in sub-Saharan Africa, where patients often simultaneously suffer from infections with soil-transmitted helminths (STHs), a type of parasitic worm.
 The role of the gut microbiome during this co-infection is not well understood.
-During high school, I worked with my mentor, Dr. Alice Easton, to explore the correlations between the gut microbiome, malaria, and STHs using R and QIIME, and applied machine learning to identify key predictors of malarial symptom severity.
+In high school, I worked with my mentor, Alice Easton, to explore the correlations between the gut microbiome, malaria, and STHs using R and QIIME, and applied machine learning to identify key predictors of malarial symptom severity.
 Our research revealed that malarial infection affects blood cell counts, increases certain immune signaling molecules, and significantly alters the gut microbiome, particularly in children.
 Surprisingly, we found that changes in gut bacteria were the best predictors of malarial severity, rather than co-infection with STHs.

-This page was last updated on October 27, 2024.
+This page was last updated on September 17, 2025.